 25 Drive-In Auto Theatre, Greenwood

 25 Drive-In has been open for over 75 years outside of Columbia.
 Three screens showcase triple features of new films.
-Admission is $10 for adults and $5 for adults.
+Admission is $10 for adults and $5 for children.

 Monetta Drive-In Theatre, Monetta